synthesis and analysis

 The distinction between music and noise is mathematical form.
 Music is ordered sound.
 Noise is disordered sound.

-A graph of microphone voltage vs. time is a convenient way to use a computer to see sound.
-Before the rise at the end of the Twentieth Century of ubiquitous digital computers, sound was often analyzed electronically using an oscilloscope — a cathode ray tube that traced out voltage as a function of time by swiping an electron beam across a fluorescent glass screen.
-Oscilloscopes are similar to old-fashioned televisions, but they only drew time series or parametric graphs and they only had one color — usually bright green.
-This function is easily mimicked by Twenty-first Century desktop, laptop, and tablet computers as well as smart phones.
-Oscilloscope applications often pay homage to their analog ancestors by using a green color scheme.
+A graph of microphone voltage vs. time (called a waveform) is a convenient way to use a computer to see sound.
+Before the rise of ubiquitous digital computers, waveforms were often analyzed electronically using an oscilloscope — a cathode ray tube with an electron beam that traced voltage as a function of time on a fluorescent glass screen.
+Oscilloscopes are basically simplified televisions with one purpose (to a draw time series or parametric graph) and one color (usually bright green).
+This task is easily mimicked by 21st century desktop, laptop, and tablet computers as well as smart phones.
+Oscilloscope applications on these devices often pay homage to their analog ancestors by using a green color scheme.

 The human voice and musical instruments produce sounds by vibration.
 What vibrates determines the type of instrument.

 |strings (violin, guitar, harp), piano|

 |woodwinds (saxophone, flute),